-Each TeamWorks crew is comprised of 2 adult crew leaders, 2 jr crew leaders, and 8 crew members.
+Each TeamWorks crew is comprised of 2 adult crew leaders, up to 2 junior crew leaders, and 8-10 crew members.
 One of the most unique aspects of working with TeamWorks is our urban/rural model, with half of each crew hailing from a rural mountain town, and the other half coming from the Denver Metro Area.
 We make this work by having each rural crew meet in the morning at a specific location in either Nederland, Boulder, Idaho Springs, Bailey or Conifer.
-The urban halves of the crew will meet in the Denver locations of Aurora Central High School or Central Park Station.
+The urban-based crew will meet in the Denver locations of Aurora Central High School or Central Park Station.
 After gathering at their respective locations in the morning, each half of the crew will drive in a work vehicle to the project site, where they will work as a full team for the day!

 View the Map Below for Crew Meeting Locations